 Our Volunteer Program

-At FieldHaven Feline Center, our volunteers are our greatest asset.
-As a 100% privately-funded nonprofit organization, we rely on our volunteers to help us run our cat shelter, community programs and services, and the FieldHaven Marketplace Thrift Store.
+Volunteers are FieldHaven Feline Center’s greatest asset.
+As a 100% privately-funded nonprofit organization, we rely on our volunteers to help us run our shelter, community programs and services, and the FieldHaven Marketplace Thrift Store.
 They are vital to our goal of finding a solution for every cat in need.
 Our volunteers come from diverse backgrounds, ages, and skillsets.
 Volunteering at FieldHaven is a great way to make new friends as well as share and learn new skills.

-We value your time and know that you have a choice where you spend it.
-We appreciate you spending as much time volunteering as you like.
-We don’t require a specific number of hours from our volunteers, but some roles do necessitate a minimum weekly commitment for scheduling purposes.
+Time Commitment: We value your time and know you have a choice where you spend it.
+We appreciate you spending as much volunteering as you like.
+While we do not require a specific number of hours from our volunteers, some roles do necessitate a minimum weekly commitment for scheduling purposes.

 Adoption coordinators provide customer service and guidance to potential adopters, accessing and aligning the needs of the adopters and the cat or kitten.
 Many of our adoptions are done at off-site locations.
 Our adoption coordinators are “people people” in addition to being “cat people.”
 They like to interact and are great at “reading” both the human and feline needs in a potential adoption.
 We appreciate when our adoption coordinators help transport potential adoptees.